texas-mcallen-mission/key-indicator-system/README.md

 Code pushed into the ``/main``  branch automatically pushes to ``Github Main Branch`` on ``script.google.com``

-Special thanks to <https://github.com/ericanastas/deploy-google-app-script-action> for the pre-work to allow us to automatically get stuff from GitHub to Google!
+Special thanks to [https://github.com/ericanastas/deploy-google-app-script-action](https://github.com/ericanastas/deploy-google-app-script-action) for the pre-work to allow us to automatically get stuff from GitHub to Google!

+There is some extra stuff in [texas-mcallen-mission/HLA-code](https://github.com/texas-mcallen-mission/HLA-code) that does some